Charlie Corwin

-Charlie Corwin is an American media executive and a producer of numerous movies and television series.
-He currently serves as CEO of SK Global, an independent content studio.
+Charlie Corwin is an American media executive and a film and television producer.
+He is CEO of SK Global, an independent content studio.
 In 2022, Centricus, the London-based private equity bank, acquired a majority stake in SK Global.

 Formerly, Corwin was the CEO of Imagine Entertainment and Co-Chairman and CEO of Endemol Shine Americas.
 His productions have been nominated for Oscars, Emmys, Golden Globes, and Spirit Awards.
 Among them are, “The Squid and the Whale,” “Half Nelson,” “A Guide to Recognizing Your Saints,” “August,” “Twelve” and “Sunlight Jr.”

-Early Life and Education
+Early life and education

 Charlie Corwin was born and raised in New York City.
 He is a graduate of Horace Mann School, The University of Wisconsin, and New York University School of Law.